 Students who find it necessary to cancel their registration or to withdraw completely from Sacramento State after enrolling for any academic term are required to follow the University's official withdrawal procedures (see below).
 Failure to follow formal University procedures may result in an obligation to pay fees, the assignment of failing grades in all courses, and the need to apply for readmission before being permitted to enroll in another academic term.
 Information on canceling registration and withdrawal procedures is available from the Registrar's Office at (916) 278-8808.

-Sacramento State students withdrawing for from all classes in a given semester must receive approval from the Academic Advising & Career Center before leaving the University.
+Sacramento State students withdrawing for from all classes in a given semester must receive approval from the Academic Advising Center before leaving the University.
 Students withdrawing from one or some of the classes but not all for academic reasons must receive approval from the college dean of their major before leaving.

 Students withdrawing after the fourth week of instruction will receive a grade of “W” in each class.

-Students who are withdrawing because they are incapacitated and are unable to obtain approvals in person must contact the Academic Advising & Career Center to discuss processing procedures.
+Students who are withdrawing because they are incapacitated and are unable to obtain approvals in person must contact the Academic Advising Center to discuss processing procedures.
 Verification of illness or accident should accompany a student’s request.

-Students who receive financial aid funds must consult with the Financial Aid Office prior to withdrawing from the University regarding required return or repayment of grant or loan assistance received for that academic term or period.
+Students who receive financial aid funds should consult with the Financial Aid Office prior to withdrawing from the University regarding required return or repayment of grant or loan assistance received for that academic term or period.
 If a recipient of student financial aid funds withdraws from the institution during an academic term or a payment period, the amount of grant or loan assistance received may be subject to return and/or repayment provisions.*

 Withdrawals from the University during the final three weeks of the semester shall not be permitted except in cases such as accidents or serious illness, where the cause of withdrawal are clearly beyond the student's control, occurred after the 12th week of the semester, and the assignment of "Incomplete" grades each course is impractical.
 Medical documentation will be required.